JGCRI/gcam-doc/trade.md

 The Heckscher-Ohlin theorem explains trade using factor endowments and predicts that each country produces goods with more intensive use of its abundant factor of production (Peter Debaere, 2003; Vanek, 1968).
 The empirical use of the Heckscher-Ohlin approach assumes products are homogeneous across sources and traded in a single global market (i.e., fully integrated world market).
 Markets clear at the world level and each region will see the same global price and independently decide how much each will supply and demand of each commodity given that price.
 A region's net trade position is dynamic depending on economics, technical change, demand, growth, resources, etc.  Under this method for trading goods there is no modeled preference for a given region to demand a commodity from any other specific region.

-The trade of agricultural and livestock proudcts were mostly modeled using the Heckscher-Ohlin approach in early version of GCAM (e.g., GCAM v4).
-But it has been updated to the Armington style trade modeling approach for most of the agricultural and livestock proudcts.
-Fodder_herb is modeled using the Heckscher-Ohlin approach and Fodder_grass is not traded.
+The trade of agricultural products were mostly modeled using the Heckscher-Ohlin approach in early versions of GCAM (e.g., GCAM v4), and trade of livestock products was fixed in these versions.
+But GCAM has been updated to the Armington style trade modeling approach for most of the agricultural and livestock proudcts.
+However, FodderHerb is modeled using the Heckscher-Ohlin approach and FodderGrass is not traded.
 Also, major energy commodities such as coal, gas, oil, bio-energy, etc. are also traded in a single world market with the Heckscher-Ohlin approach.

 ## Armington Style Trade